Vanilagy/Marbleland/docs/api.md

 	lovedCount: number,

 	hasCustomCode: boolean,
-	compatibility: 'mbg' | 'mbw' | 'pq' // Which variant of Marble Blast this level will run in }
+	datablockCompatibility: 'mbg' | 'mbw' | 'pq' // Which variant of Marble Blast this level's datablocks are compatible with }
 ```